chattergpt/chattergpt.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I'm Sree (he/they), a rising senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] on the pre-med track in May 2026.
+I'm Sree (he/they), a senior at the [University of Rochester][ur] completing my BS in [Computational Biology][comp bio] and BA in [Data Science][data sci] on the pre-med track graduating in May 2026.

-My research interests are in the intersection of artificial intelligence, biomedical research, and health equity.
-Currently, I work in the [Dye Lab][dye lab] at URMC as a researcher developing AI-driven frameworks that integrate large language models, sociological theory, and public health data to measure systemic oppression across countries and examine its relationship to health and wellbeing.
-I'm also working in the [Liu Lab][liu lab], studying how disease-associated genetic variants intersect with transposable elements and regulatory regions to uncover noncoding mechanisms driving complex diseases and aging.
-I eventually hope to develop & integrate AI/ML tools to study complex diseases & improve healthcare outcomes through personalized treatment & diagnostics as a future physician-scientist.
+My research interests are in the intersection of AI, genomics and health equity.
+Currently, I work in the [Dye Lab][dye lab] at URMC building LLM-based tools to study systemic oppression and health outcomes, and in the [Liu Lab][liu lab], analyzing disease-linked variants in transposable elements to uncover noncoding mechanisms in aging and complex disease.
+I aim to become a physician-scientist using AI/ML to advance personalized, equitable healthcare.

-Outside of research, I'm deeply involved in mentorship, service and advocacy.
-I'm especially committed to supporting LGBTQ+ and neurodiverse students in STEM and creating inclusive, supportive spaces in academic and clinical settings.
+Beyond research, I’m passionate about mentorship and creating inclusive spaces, especially for LGBTQ+ and neurodivergent students in STEM.
 When I'm not at the lab, computer or clinic, I enjoy watching & reviewing movies, exploring new places & restaurants, and taking photos of sunsets.

 [ur]: https://www.rochester.edu/
 [comp bio]: https://www.sas.rochester.edu/bio/undergraduate/bcb.html